Financial Literacy

 My Financial Future, Risk Management Guide Digital Download

-These activities can be used in an afterschool, camp setting, or any out-of-school time setting.
+These activities can be used in an afterschool, camp setting, or any out-of-school time setting and are aimed at youth in grades 3-5.
 Best if used as a complete curriculum, but activities can be used as a stand-alone and can be completed in one afterschool session.
 The seven money themes in this book are: History of Money, Managing Money, Earning Money, Spending Money, Saving Money, Sharing Money, and Borrowing and Lending Money.

 Objectives